selgik/Python-notes/virtual_environment/set_up_venv.md

     - (selenium) will appear before directory address such as (selenium) C:\ ...
 6. what does it mean?
     - that means you are inside the virtual environment.
-    - any installation of packages or running codes will happen in virtual environment not affecting main Python workplace
+    - any installation of packages or running codes will happen in virtual environment not affecting main Python workspace

 THE END